Nordix/metal3-dev-tools/ci/images/README.md

 As such, they make certain assumptions that may not be ideal when developing and testing things locally (e.g. keypair name and ssh-key path).

 For these situations there is another script: `run_local.sh`.
-It allows overriding many variables and skips things like uploading the images to Artifactory.
+It allows overriding many variables so it should be easy to customize to your needs.

 This is how you use it: